Tips for a Better Night’s Sleep

 NO screen time!Blue light in particular can affect sleep.
 It

 - Get some sunshine and exercise during the day.
-These things tell our body it’s daytime; time for being productive, active and alert.
-By doing this during the day it will help you wind down more easily in the evening and also help with melatonin production.
+The sunshine boosts our levels of happy neurotransmitter serotonin, which in turn is converted to melatonin when light dims.
+Sunshine and exercise tell our body it’s daytime; time for being productive, active and alert.
+By doing this during the day it will help you wind down more easily in the evening and also helps with melatonin production.

 - Cut off your caffeine and added sugar intake after 12pmBoth caffeine and added sugar can keep your mind more active than you want it to be come evening.
 Whole foods like fruits are fine, it’s the “added” sugar that’s a problem insoooo many ways.
 Yes, this includes sweetened teas (I have a great caffeine-free chai latte recipe without the sickly sweet powdered or syrup for you below).